lmorchard/blog.lmorchard.com/posts/2022-05-18-vinge-and-vonda/index.md

 "I don't need a break."

 "You do.
 And not only do you need a break, but you need to mourn like the rest of us.
 Properly.
 In a healthy way.
-The fact that you are denying this means you are failing as a Utopian."
+The fact that you deny this means you're failing as a Utopian."

 "You don't get to make that judgement."